w3c/Micropub/implementation-reports/CLIENT-TEMPLATE.md

  * (list scopes requested here)

 ## Syntax
-* [ ] Creates posts using `x-www-form-urlencoded` syntax.
+* [ ] 100: Creates posts using `x-www-form-urlencoded` syntax.
-* [ ] Creates posts using JSON syntax.
+* [ ] 200: Creates posts using JSON syntax.
-* [ ] Creates posts using `x-www-form-urlencoded` syntax with multiple values of the same property name (e.g. tags).
+* [ ] 101: Creates posts using `x-www-form-urlencoded` syntax with multiple values of the same property name (e.g. tags).
-* [ ] Creates posts using JSON syntax with multiple values of the same property name (e.g. tags).
+* [ ] 201: Creates posts using JSON syntax with multiple values of the same property name (e.g. tags).
-* [ ] Creates posts using JSON syntax including a nested Microformats2 object.
+* [ ] 204: Creates posts using JSON syntax including a nested Microformats2 object.
-* [ ] Creates posts including a file by sending the request as `multipart/form-data` to the Micropub endpoint.
+* [ ] 300: Creates posts including a file by sending the request as `multipart/form-data` to the Micropub endpoint.

 ## Creating Posts
+* [ ] 104: Allows creating posts with a photo referenced by URL rather than uploading the photo as a Multipart request. (form-encoded)
-* [ ] Allows creating posts with a photo referenced by URL rather than uploading the photo as a Multipart request.
+* [ ] 203: Allows creating posts with a photo referenced by URL rather than uploading the photo as a Multipart request.
+(JSON)
-* [ ] Allows creating posts with a photo including image alt text.
+* [ ] 205: Allows creating posts with a photo including image alt text.
 * [ ] Recognizes HTTP 201 and 202 with a `Location` header as a successful response from the Micropub endpoint.
 * [ ] Allows the user to specify one or more syndication endpoints from their list of endpoints discovered in the `q=config` or `q=syndicate-to` query.